Tech Content

 Benefits and Challenges of Using Blockchain-Enabled Contracts

-Smart contracts can be a worthwhile option in environments where a massive number of transactions happen within a network, and manual tasks need to be performed for every application.
-Blockchain becomes a type of shared database, as it provides a secure source of information and enables faster approvals and calculations with minimal errors.
+Smart contracts can be a worthwhile option in environments where many transactions happen within a network and manual tasks must be performed for every application.
+Blockchain has become a type of shared database, as it provides a secure source of information and enables faster approvals and calculations with minimal errors.

 Blockchain-based smart contracts come with many benefits:

 High accuracy and reliability.
-Smart contracts can significantly increase the efficiency of various business processes typically done manually.
+Smart contracts can significantly increase the efficiency of various manual business processes.

 Real-time updates.
-Automated transactions are quickly executed and both parties are able to follow the live status of the contract.
+Automated transactions are quickly executed, and both parties can follow the contract's live status.

 Reduced number of intermediaries.
-Standard contracts require intermediaries to ensure the validity of each transaction, but smart contracts don’t require an arbitrator.
+Standard contracts require intermediaries to ensure the validity of each transaction, but smart contracts don't need an arbitrator.

 Lower cost.
 Smart contracts can significantly reduce dependency on human intermediaries and reduce the overall cost of the transaction.

 Adaptability to different business models.
-Contracts are a fundamental part of business as they provide a way for transactions to be performed as agreed upon, regardless of the industry.
+Contracts are a fundamental part of business as they allow transactions to be performed as agreed upon, regardless of the industry.

 Due to its early development stages, smart contract technology still needs to advance in certain aspects:

-Dependance on programmers.
-All blockchain-based smart contracts are unchangeable, which means developers need to anticipate every single case that might require changes in the contract.
+Dependence on programmers.
+Because all blockchain-based smart contracts are unchangeable, developers need to anticipate every case that might require changes in the contract.

 Privacy.
-Code within smart contracts is visible to everyone in the network and some applications cannot risk outside parties accessing their sensitive data.
+The code within smart contracts is visible to everyone in the network, and some applications cannot risk outside parties accessing their sensitive data.

 High latency.
 Ethereum, the most popular blockchain technology for smart contracts, takes 17 seconds to add verified blocks to the ledger.
-Compared to milliseconds that are standard for storing non-blockchain data, it's clear that this technology still has a need for improvement.
+This technology still needs improvement compared to milliseconds, which are standard for storing non-blockchain data.

 When it's Time to Consider Using Smart Contracts

-Industry leaders that are not focusing on the development of blockchain technology should keep an eye on smart contracts and evaluate how we can use this technology to make the process more efficient.
+Industry leaders not focusing on the smart contract development or the overall development of blockchain technology should keep an eye on application logic contracts and evaluate how we can use this technology to make the process more efficient.
 Operations executives of big companies are already investing in smart contract projects to assess their efficiency.

 Factors to look into if you are thinking about implementing smart contracts: